Sitecore-Hackathon/2023-Bring-Back-the-Hack/README.md

     .\down.ps1
     ```

-After these steps run successfully you are ready to go.
+After these steps run successfully you are ready to go. up.ps1 should take care of pushing serialized templates/rendering/items to CM

 ### Configuration